odineiramone/wheres_my_weekend/README.md

 ## About

-This gem provides some helpers do deal with weekends!
+This gem provides some methods to help to deal with weekends!
 You can see how to use then on `Usage` session

 ## Installation